What Atomic Habits Got Wrong About Changing Habits.

 🧠 What the book says: If you design your surroundings well enough, habits become automatic.

-🔍 What the science says: This works really well for many people.
-But for those with mental health struggles, trauma, ADHD, or chronic stress — simply changing your environment might not be enough.
+🔍 What the science says: While this approach works well for many, those with mental health struggles, trauma, ADHD, or chronic stress might need more than just a change in environment.
 Internal states like overwhelm or fatigue can override even the best-designed habit cues.

-Sure!
-It might be a helpful book — especially if you’re just getting started with habit change.
-Just keep in mind: some of the advice is a simplification.
-And that’s okay — as long as you know what to look out for.
+Yes!
+It might be a helpful book, especially if you’re just starting with habit change.
+Just keep in mind that some of the advice is a simplification.
+That’s okay, as long as you understand the nuances.
 Real, lasting habit change isn’t one-size-fits-all.

 🧠 Want more science-backed insights on habit change that actually work in real life?
 Follow me on Instagram @drginacleo or check out my free masterclass.